hemirsen/minicluster/README.md

 kubectl create ns backend
 ```

-- After creating namespace all have to do helm install :
+- After creating namespace all you have to do:

 ```
 helm install dotnetsample-release helm/ --values helm/values.yaml
 ```

-- start minikube tunnel for create a network route on the host to the service using the cluster's IP address as a gateway
+- Start minikube tunnel for create a network route on the host to the service using the cluster's IP address as a gateway.

 ```
 minikube tunnel